yisroelshulman/code_loom/README.md

 ```
 And follow the prompt to run with check or test cases to see the results.

-Or you you can write a file and test against one of the built in coding problems.
+Or you can write a file and test against one of the built in coding problems.